garrardkitchen/blog/content/posts/dotnet-aspire-and-redis.md

 {{< figure src="../img/2024-02-25-11-55-37.png" alt="" caption="Distributed trace example" >}}

 And that was that.
 I was able to take a sample Aspire app and perist a counter value to Redis cache with very little effort.
-All in all, the DevEx was good.
+All in all, this was a positive DevEx.

 # Conclusion

 .NET Aspire appears to offer that _simplicity glue_ that is very much missing and I must admit, it does looks great from an inner loop perspective.
 I'm yet to evaluate its CD approach and how it handles the provisioning of the supporting infrastructure.
 I see from [Deploy a .NET Aspire app using AZD](https://learn.microsoft.com/en-us/dotnet/aspire/deployment/azure/aca-deployment-azd-in-depth) that both bicep and Terraform are supported in that scernario.
 This will be my next step.
 I am also reassured that the tech that I'm using on various projects, as a direct result of my research, such as bicep, TF, AZD and ACA, is being utilized here as well.
-I do hope the `wow` continues.
+I do hope the `wow` and positive DevEx continues.

 # References